 ENS(AV) Laurence “A” Williams

-Lawrence A. Williams was born June 3, 1914 in Ohio, likely in Oxford Township in Butler County near Indiana.
-His mother, Annette Ruth Barnett Williams, was a homemaker and his father, Lawrence Williams, a farmer and later the owner of a taxi business.
-He died in March 1931 when the son was 16.
+Lawrence A. Williams was born June 3, 1914 in Oxford, Ohio, to Ruth Barnett Williams, a homemaker, and Lawrence W. Williams, a farmer and later the owner of a taxi business.

 The floatplane scouted for possible Japanese ships and subs, and also carried the mail between ship and shore when the Arizona was at sea on maneuvers.
 In a letter typed at 6 a.m. on Nov.
 29, 1941, Mr. Williams said “two of us” would soon leave for Pearl Harbor with the mail.
 “They always send two planes in when the ship is out of sight of land as a safety precaution.”